yoavram/curriculum-vitae/curriculum-vitae.md

 ## Teaching

+* 2016-2017: Python for Engineers workshops for industry-leading companies as a freelance technical instructor.
 * Spring 2015: Python Programming for Biologists (0411-3122, Teacher) - new graduate students course
 * Spring 2015: Evolution (0455-2536, TA)
 * Fall 2014: Python Programming for Engineers (0509-1820, Teacher) - received Dean’s Award for Excellence in Teaching